 - The spice relieves acidity.

-- additionally, it is useful for curing dental diseases and urinary tract infections.
+- Additionally, it is useful for curing dental diseases and urinary tract infections.

 - Cardamom is rich in various vitamins and micronutrients.